OpenNebula/docs/source/user/virtual_resource_management/vgg.rst

 VNET Definition Tips
 ---------------------
-- You may have used IPs in a VNET so you do not want them to be assigned.
+- You may have some used IPs in a VNET so you do not want them to be assigned.
 You can add as many ARs as you need to implement these address gaps.
 Alternatively you can put address on hold to prevent them to be assigned.

 - ARs can be of SIZE = 1 to define single addresses lease scheme.
 This set up is equivalent to the previous FIXED VNET type.